weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 ## Purchase Analytics - Positioning
 ### Data Preprocessing
-I applied the segmentation model (scaler.pickle, pca.pickle, kmeans_pca.pickle) to the new dataset (purchase_data.csv) in order to group new customers into clusters.
+Applied the segmentation model (scaler.pickle, pca.pickle, kmeans_pca.pickle) to the new dataset (purchase_data.csv) in order to group new customers into clusters.

 ### Descriptive analysis
 * Grouped the data by individual and then by segments to gain insight into customer shopping habits.
 * Identified how often each segment group go shopping, how much money they spend and what products they purchase.
-* I displayed the standard deviation as a straight line.
+* Displayed the standard deviation as a straight line.
 The bigger the length, the higher the standard deviation is.

 <p float="left">
   <img src="https://github.com/Wei-Chong-Eden/Customer_Purchase_Analytics/blob/Customer_Analytics/images/DA_Num_Visits.png" width="470" />